JH-Zhai/CSC207-Software-Design/README.md

 Interesting java project.
-A calendar app
+A calendar app and a farm